Can Sunlight Affect My Garage Door Sensor?

 1 26 can-sunlight-affect-a-garage-door-sensor Desktop

 A mechanical garage door is a convenient way for a vehicle to enter and exit the home.
-Couple that with sensors and it becomes a work of modern innovation.
+When it is coupled with sensors, it becomes a work of modern innovation.
 But let’s remember, a garage door sensor is a safety feature before anything else, with its sole purpose being to sense when an object is near the ground.
 This prevents the door from shutting on any person, animal, or object.

 However, there may be times when a garage door sensor is negatively affected by something external.
-To fully understand, let’s examine just how the sensor works.
+To fully understand, let’s examine just how the sensor for your garage door works, and how different elements, like sunlight can impact it.

 How a Garage Door Sensor Works